Supreme Court rejects Texas' and Trump's bid to overturn election - KRDO

 Trump and his legal team — hamstrung by a series of coronavirus diagnoses among lawyers who had traveled across the country advocating on behalf of Trump’s case — have for weeks pushed increasingly desperate appeals and baseless conspiracy theories about his second term being stolen.

-The court did not provide a vote count, but there were no dissents to the order made public.
+The court’s order Friday night was unsigned, and court did not provide a vote count, but there were no dissents to the order made public.

+In its short order, the court said that Texas had not demonstrated that it had the legal right to bring the suit because it had not demonstrated a “judicially cognizable interest in the manner in which another State conducts its elections.”

+The order states: “The State of Texas’s motion for leave to file a bill of complaint is denied for lack of standing under Article III of the Constitution.
+Texas has not demonstrated a judicially cognizable interest in the manner in which another State conducts its elections.
+All other pending motions are dismissed as moot.”

 For the past five weeks, federal and state courts have rejected most of Trump’s attempts thoroughly.

-Note: This story has been updated with additional details, background information and reaction.